 Should the screening process show that a more in-depth assessment of a person’s needs is required, they will refer people to specific teams.
 These include:

-Integrated Community Care Teams (ICCT) (link to service page)
+Integrated Community Care Teams (ICCT)

 This team looks after complex cases such as; clients with high level of need; respite; day care; carer crisis and support; palliative care; discharge from hospital and carers assessments.